MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/code-quality/annotating-function-parameters-and-return-values.md

    `_Outptr_opt_result_bytebuffer_(s)`

-   El puntero devuelto señala a un búfer de tamaño válido `s` elementos o bytes.
+   The returned pointer points to a valid buffer of size `s` elements or bytes.

 - `_Outptr_result_buffer_to_(s, c)`